carpentries/trainers/powers_responsibilities.md

-In proposing creation of a Leadership group with authority to act and responsibilities to fulfill, it is necessary to distinguish the powers and responsibilities specific to this group from those of existing community structures.
-This document proposes such distinctions as follows:
+This document details the powers and responsibilities of [Instructor Trainers](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html], elected [Leadership for the Trainer community](https://github.com/carpentries/trainers/blob/main/governance.md), and [The Carpentries Core Team](https://carpentries.org/team/).
+This is the second of two public documents detailing the role of the proposed Trainers Leadership Committee.

 ## Powers